git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 I might be in the wrong path... but this time, this time I choosed this path and I'm going to defend it.

+Programmers, designers, journalists, creators.
+That skill to make something from nothingness, that skill inherent in every person.

+Being a rebel, an inconformist it's also part of everyone.
+And at the end freedom, that gift with our first breath, is not optional.
+It's not a law, a right... it's a condition.
+A living being condition that can't be removed, can't be bought.

+We are the victims of our own fears, of our own demons, of our own humanity.
+Today... today is the day we fight back.